mpeder/oneclickdeploytest/deploy_guide.md

-# GGoogle Cloud Cortex Framework for Meridian
+# Google Cloud Cortex Framework for Meridian
 <walkthrough-tutorial-duration duration="30min"></walkthrough-tutorial-duration>

 ## What is Google Cloud Cortex Framework for Meridian?